JohannesBuchner/autoemcee/README.rst

 About
 -----

-Runs a family of Affine-Invariant Markov Chain Monte Carlo samplers (emcee) with gradually increasing number of samples until they converge.
+Runs a family of Markov Chain Monte Carlo ensemble samplers (Affine-Invariant or Slice Sampler) with gradually increasing number of samples until they converge.

 Convergence is tested for each ensemble and for each parameter with the Geweke diagnostic.